voxpupuli/puppet-mongodb/README.md

 The version of MonogDB to install/manage.
 This is a simple way of providing a specific version such as '2.2' or '2.4' for example.
 If not specified, the module will use the default for your OS distro.

+#####`repo_location`
+This setting can be used to override the default MongoDB repository location.
+If not specified, the module will use the default repository for your OS distro.

 ####Class: mongodb::server